 - a.
 "Unfounded," where the investigation determines, by clear and convincing evidence, that the allegation was false or not supported by fact; - b.
 "Sustained," where the investigation determines, by a preponderance of the evidence, that the alleged misconduct did occur and justifies a reasonable conclusion of a policy violation; - c.
 "Not Sustained," where the investigation determines that there is insufficient evidence to prove or disprove the allegation; or - d.
 "Exonerated," where the investigation determines that the alleged conduct did occur but did not violate MCSO policies, procedures, or training.

-Based on the Monitor's 10th Quarterly Report MCSO is not in Phase 1 compliance.
-MCSO is in Phase 2 compliance.
+Based on the Monitor's 11th Quarterly Report MCSO is not in Phase 1 or Phase 2 compliance.

-In Order to achieve Phase 1 compliance, the following policies must be finalized:
+In Order to achieve Phase 1 compliance, the following policies were finalized: